 published on: 10 April 2018

-You will also study two further modules to the value of 40 credits from:
+You will take optional modules to the value of 40 credits from the following (20 in each semester):

 Modules change annually to take account of: